 “It was the fastest-selling album in the Atlantic label’s history,” says a proud Jones.
 “Not even Zeppelin or the Stones had ever done what we did.
 I love that!
 And I am still so proud of the album, what it did for the band and also for melodic rock.”

-“You have to remember the times we were in back then,” concludes Gramm.“It was 1977, when rock bands just weren’t supposed to sell at all.
+“You have to remember the times we were in back then,” concludes Gramm .“It was 1977, when rock bands just weren’t supposed to sell at all.
 What we were doing wasn’t fashionable, and critics slammed us because we had no ‘image’ and were seen as just a faceless bunch.
 So when the album sold in its millions, it opened up the way for the rock brigade.
 I’d like to feel we changed the whole perception for rock not just in America but across the world.”

-This was published in AOR issue 11.
+This was originally published in Classic Rock Presents AOR issue 11, published in June 2013.

 Malcolm Dome